stigkj/chef-apt-cyg/README.md

   include_recipe 'apt-cyg'

 to all your recipes that install packages, or you can just make sure it's on the run list somewhere early on.
-The bookbook itself ensures that apt-cyg is installed and up to date.
+The cookbook itself ensures that apt-cyg is installed and up to date.

 License and Author
 ------------------